abi-2512/InTabTutor/README.md

 # YouTube AI Tutor

-## Project Status
+## Project Status as of 07.18.2025

-During development, YouTube released a similar “Ask and Learn” feature that addresses many of the same user needs.
-Given this, I’ve decided to pause active development on the Chrome extension.
+During development, YouTube released a similar Experimental “Ask and Learn” feature that addresses many of the same user needs.
+(See Learning-Focused Conversational AI Tool: https://support.google.com/youtube/answer/14110396?hl=en#zippy=)

-However, the backend and AI assistant remain fully functional and serve as a strong foundation for future AI-powered learning tools beyond YouTube.
-This project reflects my hands-on experience building an end-to-end AI system—from model integration to API design and frontend extension development.
+However, this project remains valuable as a customizable, open-source alternative with local LLM inference — useful for niche applications or education platforms beyond YouTube.

 ---